Camp Chef VS Traeger: The Head to Head

 SmokedBBQSource is supported by its readers.
 We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.
 Learn more

-Given Traeger’s vast range, we’ve decided to keep things fair by comparing their Pro 575 with its nearest Camp Chef rival, the Woodwind 24.
+Both Traeger and Camp Chef have a wide range of grills, so we’ve decided to keep things fair by comparing the Traeger Pro 780 with its nearest Camp Chef rival, the Woodwind 24.

 • Adjustable smoke levels